 I bet you can all agree with me that Kenyan weather can significantly change the state of your skin.
-This is especially true when you move to a part of the country with different elements from what are your norm.
+This is especially true when you move to a part of the country with different elements from what is your norm.
 For example, if you hail from cool places such as Limuru and Dundori, and you head out to a hot and sunny location like Kisumu, you will definitely suffer sunburn.
-Other common skin complications when travelling include heat rash, cold burns, excessive dryness, to name a few.
+Other common skin complications when travelling includes heat rash, cold burns, and excessive dryness, to name a few.
 Taking care of your skin when travelling is just as important as the adventure itself.
 Here, are six easy skincare tips for the female traveller.

 1. Know thy Destination

 You cannot know how to care appropriately for your skin if you do not know what to expect.
 It would help if you always did your research pre-travel.
 Know what kind of climate your new destination holds.
 That way, you will know what to carry and leave.
 For example, if you are travelling to a hot and dry region like Turkana, you will know to bring adequate moisturising tools.
 If the opposite is correct and you are going to a cold area, then having insulation against the cold will keep your skin warm and supple.

 2. Sun-proof Yourself

 Vitamin D is a vital nutrient that we freely get from the sun.
 You can always bask in its glory for a few moments every morning before going on with your day.
 However, you have to remember that sun rays also carry some harmful ultraviolet compounds that may harm your skin and even cause skin cancer.
 That is why you should never embark on a trip without sunscreen.
 Sunscreen forms a protective barrier between your skin and the harmful rays allowing you to sit directly under the sun worry-free.

 3. Sun Hats are more than Fashion Statements